npmhub/npmhub/README.md

 ## See Also

+- [GhostText](https://github.com/fregante/GhostText) - An extension to use your text editor to write in your browser.
+Everything you type in the editor will be instantly updated in the browser (and vice versa).
-- [packagehub](https://github.com/BrainMaestro/packagehub) - an extension for displaying dependencies for different package managers on GitHub.
+- [packagehub](https://github.com/BrainMaestro/packagehub) - An extension for displaying dependencies for different package managers on GitHub.
-- [ghub.io](http://ghub.io) - jump straight to the GitHub repo of an npm package, e.g. [ghub.io/express](http://ghub.io/express).
+- [ghub.io](http://ghub.io) - A URL shortener to jump straight to the GitHub repo of an npm package, e.g. [ghub.io/express](http://ghub.io/express).